Vishwajeet-Londhe/CSDF-STQA-Mini-Project-BE-SEM-7/CSDF mini Project/Imageforensics/README.md

 ```
 After you run the command, the tampered region is highlight with dark color.

-You also can chosse the block size kernel:
+You also can choose the block size kernel:

 ```
 python foreimg.py -n2 -s 7 demo.jpg